 So lets talk about it a bit.
 What is the dining plan?
 Its basically an add-on to a Disney resort package.
 You get ‘credits’ for meals that you use throughout your stay.
 Details vary based on which Dining Plan you have.
 (Prices as of June 2017)

 - Quick Service Dining Plan ($48 adult) gives you 2 quick service (counter service) meals & 2 snacks per day, plus a refillable mug

 - Regular Dining Plan ($69 adult) gives you 1 table service meal, 1 quick service meal & 2 snacks per day, plus a refillable mug

 - Deluxe Dining Plan ($107 adult) gives you 3 meals – any combination of table service and quick service & 2 snacks per day, plus the mug

-Prices for these change, so use the prices listed above as a guideline.
+Prices and details will certainly change, so use the prices listed above as a guideline.
 And whats included in each meal?
 Table Service – almost every sit down restaurant in the parks, the resorts and Disney Springs is eligible.
 You get an entree, dessert and a non-alcoholic drink.
 For Quick Service, you get an entree and a non-alcoholic drink.
 Snacks – they are available all over- restaurants, shops,

 ] Look for this sign to know what snacks are eligible for the dining plan.
 You will find them on most snack carts, counter service restaurants, and little shops that sell snacks, etc – look for this graphic on the signs next to the items that are eligible to be purchased with dining snack credits.
 Some things you can get: popcorn, ice cream, coffee, hot chocolate, cookies, fruit, juice, bag of snacks, fountain drink or bottle of water.